Shuvam-2000/Restaurant-Website/README.md

-This is a restaurent website created with HTML, CSS & simple JAVASCRIPT
+This is a restaurent website created with HTML, CSS & JAVASCRIPT